Frequently Asked Questions

 There are so many options, I can’t decide!

-My advice would be to choose.
-Any machine will get you started.
-You can’t know what you want until you discovery, through your machine and your process, what you need.
+My advice would be to use your gut and follow your heart.
+Any machine on our site will get you started.
+We’ve already cut away all of the poor performers.
+You can’t know what you want until you discover, through your machine and your process, what you need.
+Also, our lifetime trade in policy makes switching later a breeze.

 That being said, many would-be writers spend too much time salivating over a litany of writing machines instead of writing.
 Remember, Cormac Mcarthy wrote millions of words on one machine, with little or no maintenance.